AhmedTohamy01/Countries-Dashboard/README.md

 ![ScreenShot](/public/img/readme/pop.png)
 </div>

- # All Filters
+ # All Filters Combined

 The user can combine the search, region, and population filters and use it all together.

-Example: if the user type "sa" & used the Name Checkbox & select "Asia Region" & typed "15000" - "500000" in the population fields  , he will get all countries which has "sa" in their name & exist in "Asia" & has population between "15000" - "500000".
+Example: if the user type "al" & used the Name Checkbox & select "Europe Region" & typed "1000" - "3000000" in the population fields  , he will get all countries which has "al" in their name & exist in "Europe" & has population between "1000" - "3000000".

 <div align="center"><a name="menu"></a>